TGiles/auto-lighthouse/README.md

 * `npm link`
 * `auto-lighthouse -h`
     * Verify help output
+* Make some changes
-* Make some changes and pull request
+* Make a pull request
 * `npm unlink auto-lighthouse`

 ## Alternate way to use via cloning the repository